felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 There's nothing else after the `prefetchQuery` call so it's not necessarily needed to await the promise unless it's intentional.

-Another important thing to keep in mind is to ***use promise concurrency when necessary***.
+Another important thing to keep in mind is to use promise concurrency when necessary.
 Sometimes a function needs to prefetch more than one query at a time and this can lead to poor perceived performance and big loading times if the promises are not resolved concurrently.

 ```ts
 // Bad - await for each promise to be resolved